Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Anti-symmetries, parity, and pairwise functions

 The symmetric pairwise correlation functions are thus \begin{itemize} \itemsep-1pt \item $\llangle\Delta u\rrangle(r)\equiv\hat\r\cdot\llangle\Delta\u\rrangle$, the pairwise velocity difference; \item $\llangle\bar\psi\rrangle$, the pairwise mean potential; \footnote{Due to the local potentials this quantity depends not just on $r$ but also on the distances $\chi_1$ and $\chi_2$.
 It is perhaps more accurately called the `mean of the potential difference' (with respect to the local potential); because of the local potentials it remains invariant under shifts $\psi\to\psi+c$ (as we should expect for any observable of the potential).} \end{itemize} while the anti-symmetric pairwise functions are \begin{itemize} \itemsep-1pt \item $\llangle\bar u\rrangle(r)\equiv \hat\r\cdot\llangle\bar\u\rrangle$, the pairwise mean velocity; \item $\llangle\Delta\psi\rrangle(r)$, the pairwise potential difference. \end{itemize} Note that $\llangle\Delta u\rrangle$ and $\llangle\Delta\psi\rrangle$ are \emph{not} of the same parity; the former is symmetric while the latter is anti-symmetric.
 As expected, the anti-symmetric functions are identically zero if $A=B$.

-The parity of these pairwise functions determines whether they contribute at first order to the odd or even multipoles.
+The parity of these pairwise functions determines whether they contribute to the odd or even multipoles (at first order).
 Specifically, the symmetric pairwise functions contribute to the even multipoles, while the anti-symmetric ones contribute to the odd multipoles.
 (Note that at nonlinear order we can have products of these functions contributing to the multipoles, e.g.\ the product of a symmetric and anti-symmetric function, which is overall anti-symmetric.)
 Based on these properties we can already say that the important pairwise functions contributing to the dipole are $\llangle\bar{u}\rrangle$ and $\llangle\Delta\psi\rrangle$.

 Another useful way to characterise these pairwise functions is by whether they are \emph{relative} or \emph{absolute} quantities.
 This property tells us in which regime the function enters and therefore whether it is a wide-angle effect, and if so at what order in $\epsilon=s/d$ it will contribute to the multipoles.
 To see this, recall that in the distant-observer limit we have only relative quantities appearing, $\llangle\Delta u\rrangle$, $\llangle\Delta\psi\rrangle$, etc. These generally depend purely on separation $r$ and are therefore the only types allowed by translation invariance (which exists in this limit but not in the wide-angle regime).
 The appearance in the wide-angle regime of `absolute' quantities, $\llangle\bar{u}\rrangle$ and $\llangle\bar\psi\rrangle$, breaks translation invariance.
 For example, $\llangle\bar\psi\rrangle$ introduces dependence on the distances $\chi_1$ and $\chi_2$ between the galaxies and the observer (meaning we cannot translate the galaxy pair without fundamentally changing the triangle in Figure~\ref{fig:config} on which the wide-angle correlations depend).
 This means that the wide-angle corrections of RSD and gravitational redshift are given in terms of the `absolute' functions $\llangle\bar{u}\rrangle$ and $\llangle\bar\psi\rrangle$, respectively, and must enter the multipoles at order $\epsilon=s/d$ (vanishing in the distant-observer limit when $d\to\infty$).
 From these arguments, we can have a term of the form $\epsilon\sp\dif\llangle\bar{u}\rrangle/\dif s$ entering the dipole but not $\epsilon\sp\dif\llangle\bar\psi\rrangle/\dif s$ (where the derivative is required on dimensional grounds).